-First, this Court's order greatly intrudes on the President's lawful authority.
+First, Plaintiff has fallen far short of the required "strong showing" that he is likely to succeed on the merits.
 The Supreme Court has made clear-twice, and recently-that Article II precludes Congress from placing limits on the President's authority to remove principal officers of the United States who serve as sole heads of an Executive Branch agency.
 Collins v.
 Yellen, 594 U.S. 220 (2021); Seila Law LLC v.
-CFPB, 591 U.S. 197 (2020).
+CFPB, 591 U.S. 197 (2020); see also Order, Dellinger v.
+Bessent, No. 25-5025 (D.C.
+Cir.)
+(Katsas, J., concurring) ("[I]t would be difficult for Dellinger to show a likelihood of success in light of Collins v.
+Yellen, 594 U.S. 220 (2021), and Seila Law QLC v.
+CFPB, 591 U.S. 197 (2020), which held that Article II of the Constitution prevents Congress from restricting the President's ability to remove officers who serve as the sole heads of agencies that wield significant executive power.").
 And in the wake of Seila Law and Collins, President Biden recently removed the Commissioner of Social Security without cause, contrary to the statutory limitations that restricted removal over that agency head except for "neglect of duty or malfeasance in office."
 42 U.S.C. § 902(a)(3).
 The only courts of appeals to have considered the question-the Ninth and Eleventh Circuits-have both concluded that the removal restrictions for the single-headed Social Security Administration are unconstitutional.
 Kaufmann v.
 Kijakazi, 32 F.4th 843, 848-849 (9th Cir.
 2022); Rodriguez v.
 SSA, 118 F.4th 1302, 1313-1314 (11th Cir.
 2024).
 In removing Plaintiff as the head of OSC, another Executive Branch agency with a single head, the President merely exercised the same authority that President Biden did in removing the Social Security Commissioner and that the Supreme Court recognized as lawful in Seila Law and Collins.
-Thus, Defendants have made a "strong showing" that they are likely to succeed on the merits on appeal.
-See Hilton, 481 U.S. at 776.

 Second, the balance of equities and public interest overwhelmingly favor a stay pending appeal.
 See Nken v.
 Holder, 556 U.S. 418, 435 (2009) (noting that these factors merge in cases involving the government).
-The Court's "administrative stay"-in which it restored Plaintiff to the office from which the President had removed him, enjoined any efforts to impede his "access to the resources or materials of that office," and barred the installation of "any other person as Special Counsel"-is an extraordinary act.
-It is an unprecedented intrusion into the President's authority to exercise "all of" "the 'executive Power" of the United States, Seila Law, 590 U.S. at 203, as Defendants are unaware of any other occasion in American history where a federal court has purported to reinstall a principal officer of the United States after the President has removed him.
-As a result of the Court's order, a person the President has chosen to remove from office is exercising executive power over the
+The Court's temporary restraining order-in which it reinstalled Plaintiff in the office from which the President had removed him-is an extraordinary act.
+It is an unprecedented intrusion into the President's authority to exercise "all of" "the 'executive Power" of the United States, Seila Law, 590 U.S. at 203.
+As a result of the Court's order, a person the President has chosen to remove from office is exercising executive power over the President's objection.

-President's objection.
 That sort of harm to the Executive, and to the constitutional separation of powers, is transparently irreparable.

 Conversely, Plaintiff has not established that he will suffer irreparable harm if the Court's order is stayed pending appeal.
-A stay is not necessary to prevent any cognizable harm to Plaintiff.
-See English v.
-Trump, 279 F. Supp.
-3d 307, 336 (D.D.C.
-2018) (no irreparable harm to plaintiff who alleged that she had wrongfully been prevented from serving as Acting CFPB Director).
-And to the extent Plaintiff asserts irreparable harm to the functioning of OSC itself, that assertion is misplaced, both because OSC can continue to function with an Acting Special Counsel (who had already assumed Plaintiff's role before the district court's order) and because Plaintiff would lack standing to raise such a harm.
+See Order, Dellinger v.
+Bessent, No. 25-5025 (Katsas, J., concurring) ("[I]t it would be difficult for Dellinger to show irreparable injury during whatever modest amount of time may be necessary to adjudicate an expedited motion for preliminary injunction, either to himself or to an agency that would otherwise have a presidentially designated acting head.").
+And to the extent Plaintiff asserts irreparable harm to the functioning of OSC itself, that assertion is misplaced, both because OSC can continue to function with an Acting Special Counsel and because Plaintiff would lack standing to raise such a harm.

-For these reasons, the Court should grant a stay of its administrative stay pending resolution of Defendants' appeal.
+For these reasons, the Court should grant a stay of its temporary restraining order pending resolution of Defendants' appeal.

-Dated: February 11, 2025
+Dated: February 12, 2025